flicstar/flicstar.github.io/editing/_posts/2022-03-15-domain-knowledge.md

 Domain awareness means I can advocate for the reader and polish writing to be clear and simple - especially around a complex topic.

+> The [IPEd 2021 Survey](https://www.iped-editors.org/march-2022/editors-are-highly-skilled-and-well-educated/) showed that 92% of members had tertiary education.
+“Tertiary qualifications, regardless of whether they are specifically in editing or not, show that editors have skills in communication, critical thinking and judgment, as well as an understanding of broader cultural contexts.”

 ### Building domain awareness